PSICQUIC/psicquic-documentation/HowToInstallPsicquicSolrDifferentServers.md

 ## Obtaining the solr schema used in the reference implementation ##

-  * clone the code :
+Clone the code :

 `git clone --branch psicquic-solr-1.2.4 https://github.com/PSICQUIC/psicquic-solr.git psicquic-solr-1.2.4`

-  * copy solr-home directory (psicquic-solr/src/main/resources/solr-home/) in your solr working directory :
+Copy solr-home directory (psicquic-solr/src/main/resources/solr-home/) in your solr working directory :

 `cp -r psicquic-solr/src/main/resources/solr-home/ path/to/your/solr-workingdir`

 ## Starting solr server ##

-  * the solr.war file is available in (psicquic-solr/src/main/resources/solr.war or you can download the solr 3.6.2 package from apache website http://archive.apache.org/dist/lucene/solr/3.6.2/
+The solr.war file is available in (psicquic-solr/src/main/resources/solr.war or you can download the solr 3.6.2 package from apache website http://archive.apache.org/dist/lucene/solr/3.6.2/

-  * In the environment of your solr server, it is important to set the variable solr.solr.home which will point to the solr-home folder that you copied in your system.
-  * More information about how to install solr is available here http://wiki.apache.org/solr/SolrInstall
+In the environment of your solr server, it is important to set the variable solr.solr.home which will point to the solr-home folder that you copied in your system.
+More information about how to install solr is available here http://wiki.apache.org/solr/SolrInstall

 # Obtaining the Reference Implementation source code #

 There are two ways to obtain the source code:

   * From the download section, downloading psicquic-solr-ws-1.3.13.zip https://github.com/PSICQUIC/psicquic-solr-ws/releases/tag/psicquic-solr-ws-1.3.13

-  * Using a git client, clone the code :
+  * Using a git client, clone the code

     `git clone --branch psicquic-solr-ws-1.3.13 https://github.com/PSICQUIC/psicquic-solr-ws.git psicquic-solr-ws-1.3.13`

 # Building the index #